Friday, October 31, 2008

 PHOTO TEASERS OF THINGS I MADE THIS WEEKEND:

-Italian Seitan Pot Roast (will be in my seitan e-book-- can be made in the oven or in a slow-cooker):
+Italian Seitan Pot Roast (can be made in the oven or in a slow-cooker):

-Spiedini Sandwiches made with Field Roast Grain Meatballs (from the upcoming Field Roast cookbook I'm working on):
+Spiedini Sandwiches made with Field Roast Grain Meatballs (from the ongoing Field Roast cookbook I'm working on):

 Spiedini are skewered, browned Italian "meatballs"